nroduit/nroduit.github.io/content/getting-started/dcm4chee.en.md

 Weasis is launched from the dcm4chee administrative web interface with the [weasis protocol](../weasis-protocol), as shown in the pictures below.
 {{% notice note %}}
-The documentation where Weasis is launched with Java Webstart is still available [here](../../old/dcm4chee).
+The documentation where Weasis was launched with Java Webstart is still available [here](../../old/dcm4chee).
 {{% /notice %}}

 ### For dcm4chee-arc-light

 ![dcm4chee-arc-light](/gallery-dcm4chee/1Weasis in dcm4chee-arc-light.png?classes=border "dcm4chee-arc-light")

-{{% notice tip %}}
-An [alternative configuration](../../basics/customize/integration/#download-directly-with-dicomweb-restful-services) without weasis-pacs-connector and with dcm4chee DICOMWeb services is possible (No need to consider the following points), it requires only the installation of Weasis 3.5.4 or superior.
-{{% /notice %}}
+For a simpler and faster installation without server components, please follow these [instructions](../../basics/customize/integration/#download-directly-with-dicomweb-restful-services); no need to consider the following points on this page.
+Otherwise if you need more advanced configurations then follow these steps:

 1. <a target="_blank" href="https://github.com/dcm4che/dcm4chee-arc-light/wiki">Install dcm4chee</a>, if not already done (Installation with Docker is straightforward).